ghostintheprompt/clutch/README.md

 Found a way to improve IMSI catcher detection?
 Want to add support for more platforms?
 Pull requests welcome.

-## Disclaimer
+## ⚠️ Important Legal & Ethical Notice

+### **Intended Use - Defense Only**
-This tool is designed to detect surveillance equipment for defensive purposes.
-Use responsibly and in accordance with local laws.
-The authors are not responsible for how you use this software or any consequences that result from its use.
+This tool is designed **exclusively for detecting surveillance equipment for defensive purposes**.
+It is intended to help journalists, activists, and security professionals protect themselves from unauthorized surveillance.

+### **Prohibited Uses**
+**DO NOT use this software to:**
+- Conduct unauthorized surveillance of others
+- Interfere with legitimate cellular network operations
+- Violate privacy laws or telecommunications regulations
+- Engage in any illegal monitoring activities
+- Circumvent security measures of cellular networks

+### **Legal Compliance**
+- **Check local laws** before using this software in your jurisdiction
+- **Respect privacy rights** of others and legitimate network operations
+- **Use only for defensive purposes** - protecting yourself, not monitoring others
+- **Comply with telecommunications regulations** in your country/region

+### **Ethical Responsibility**
+The same technology that detects surveillance can potentially be misused for surveillance.
+We trust users to:
+- Use this tool responsibly and ethically
+- Respect the privacy and rights of others
+- Focus on defensive applications only
+- Report any misuse to appropriate authorities

+### **Disclaimer**
+The authors provide this software for legitimate security research and defensive purposes only.
+We are not responsible for any misuse, illegal activity, or consequences resulting from the use of this software.
+Users assume full responsibility for compliance with applicable laws and ethical standards.